ceesem/ossify/docs/reference/core.md

 ## Manager Classes {: .doc-heading}

 These classes are used internally by `Cell` to organize and access different types of data layers.
+Users should not need to interact with these directly.

 ### LayerManager